llm-bible/llm-bible.github.io/_publications/capdehourat2025effectiveness.markdown

 bibkey: capdehourat2025effectiveness
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.18072"}
-tags: ['Prompting', 'Ethics and Bias', 'Applications']
+tags: ['Ethics and Bias', 'Prompting', 'Applications']
 ---
 Grading is a time-consuming and laborious task that educators must face.
 It is an important task since it provides feedback signals to learners, and it has